suhyeonk03/Image-Classification-with-Arduino-based-Visual-Feedback/README.md

 **Combination of Image classification and Arduino**:
 - Key components: Arduino, LCD, LED (yellow, red)
 - Find a way to integrate a Python program with an Arduino
-- Automatically analyze the recently uploaded image.
-After finishing the prediction, delete the image
+- Get a new image folder.
+Pick a random image and use it to predict the output. (+ plot the image)
-- This way, if a camera is implemented in the future, the project will be able to handle images without human interaction
+- This way, if a camera is implemented in the future, the project will be able to handle uploaded images without human interaction
-- If am image (Apple, Orange) is provided, predict it, and display the output using the LCD and LED
+- If an image (Apple or Orange) is provided, predict it, and display the output using the LCD and LED
 - LCD: e.g., "Give me an image of either Apple or Orange." --> "It's an Apple/Orange."
 - LED: Turn on the yellow LED if the image is Orange, or the red LED if it's an Apple

+## Constraints
+- I couldn’t afford a camera to make this project a fully autonomous image classifier that could perform all the steps without human interaction—capturing an image and using it to make a prediction.